ProjectCatMapper/CatMapR/readme.md

 The **CatMapR** package includes the following main functions:

 - **`allDatasets`**: Retrieves all datasets from a specified database (`SocioMap` or `ArchaMap`).
+- **`callAPI`**: Helper function for calling the CatMapper API with specified parameters.
 - **`CMIDinfo`**: Fetches details about a specific entity by CatMapper ID (CMID).
+- **`createLinkfile`**: Proposes and returns a merge of datasets based on a category domain and specified datasets.
 - **`datasetInfo`**: Retrieves information about a dataset based on a given CMID, with optional filtering by domain.
+- **`joinDatasets`**: Joins two datasets based on specified parameters, returning the joined data with translated keys.
 - **`searchDatabase`**: Searches for terms within a database, allowing filtering by domain, property, year, and context.
 - **`translate`**: Translates terms within datasets by matching specified properties and domains, facilitating category consistency across data sources.